 Nor will it resemble his days at the Supermax-like Altiplano prison near Mexico City, where he slipped out through an elaborate underground tunnel and rode a motorcycle to freedom.

-"He's definitely not going to be digging any tunnels in Brooklyn," former MDC prisoner Esteban Gonzalez told CNN in August.
-"I can tell you that.
-Once those metal doors close behind him, it's pretty much over."
+“He’s definitely not going to be digging any tunnels in Brooklyn,” former MDC prisoner Esteban Gonzalez said with a chuckle.
+“I can tell you that.
+Once those metal doors close behind him, it’s pretty much over.”

 The indictment also accuses the alleged traffickers of sharing transportation routes and obtaining drugs from various Colombian cartels.